 Clover vs. Square, how do you know which of these popular POS systems will work best for your business?

-Clover is the best option for businesses that want the most common and useful business-management features available in a POS terminal.Clover is ideal if you run a retail, restaurant, or service business as Clover offers dedicated POS solutions for these industries.
+Clover is the best option for credit card reader in small businesses that want the most common and useful business-management features available in a POS terminal.Clover is ideal if you run a retail, restaurant, or service business as Clover offers dedicated POS solutions for these industries.

 The real draw for a Clover POS system is that it’s highly customizable.
 If, for instance, you have a brick-and-mortar store but you also sell your goods at farmers’ markets or craft fairs, you can pick up either a Clover Mini or Clover Station for your store.